0x5bfa/FluentHub/README.md

 ## 💳 Credit

-- Some application icons created by [Icons8](https://github.com/icons8).
+- Some application icons were created by [Icons8](https://github.com/icons8).
 - Many thanks to [Joseph Beattie](https://github.com/josephbeattie) for creating our current logo.

 ## 📱 Contact